-We purchase merchandise from a wide variety of suppliers and maintain direct buying relationships with many producers of national brand merchandise, such as Procter & Gamble, PepsiCo, Coca-Cola, Nestle, General Mills, Unilever, Kimberly Clark, Kellogg's, and Nabisco.
+We purchase merchandise from a wide variety of suppliers and maintain direct buying relationships with many producers of national brand merchandise, such as Procter & Gamble, PepsiCo, Coca-Cola, Nestle, General Mills, Unilever, Kimberly Clark, Kellogg's and Nabisco.
 Despite our broad offering, we maintain only a limited number of SKUs per category, giving us a pricing advantage in dealing with our suppliers.
-Approximately 8% and 7% of our purchases in 2013 were from our largest and second largest suppliers, respectively.
+Our largest and second largest suppliers each accounted for approximately 7% of our purchases in 2014.
 Our private brands come from a diversified supplier base.
-We directly imported approximately \$725 million or 6% of our purchases at cost (10% of our purchases based on their retail value) in 2013.
+We directly imported approximately \$770 million or 6% of our purchases at cost (9% of our purchases based on their retail value) in 2014.
 Our vendor arrangements generally provide for payment for such merchandise in U.S. dollars.